enricobottazzi/halo2-intro/README.md

+# Halo2-more-examples

+These examples are based on this tutorial => https://learn.0xparc.org/materials/halo2/learning-group-1/exercise-1

 ## IsZero Gadget

 This is a gadget that can be used inside other circuits.
 We just define the Chip here as we can reuse it across different circuit components.
 You can find it in the `is_zero.rs` file.